On central limit theorems for Ewens-Pitman model: A quenched functional central limit theorem

-almost surely, the second difference goes to zero thanks to Proposition \ref{prop:CLT Y}, and the third difference goes to zero by the fact that $S_n\to S$ and again the dominated convergence theorem.
-This completes the proof.\end{proof}
+Indeed, $X_n\to0$ almost surely and $X_n\leq2\nn f_\infty$.
+The second difference goes to zero by Proposition \ref{prop:CLT Y}, and the third difference goes to zero since $S_n\to S$, by the dominated convergence theorem for the fixed conditioning $\sigma$-algebra $\calP$.
+This completes the proof. \end{proof}

+\begin{acks}[Acknowledgments] Y.W.~thanks Alexander Iksanov for pointing out several closely related references in Remark \ref{rem:literature}.
+Y.W.~thanks the Associate Editor and an anonymous referee for helpful suggestions and Vishakha for discussions. \end{acks}